 Broadway shows and other live theatrical productions do not currently qualify for the tax incentive.
 Schumer's proposed amendment would extend the same benefits to live theatre investors.
 This tax break allows film and television studios the opportunity to immediately recoup their investments prior to taxes being assessed on profits earned.

+With a majority of Broadway shows closing before they recoup their investments, Schumer and industry leaders are hopeful that the tax incentive will entice more investors to finance live theatrical productions.
 Schumer's proposal, which will be included in a tax bill that will be considered for a full vote by the New York State Senate in the coming weeks, will allow 100 percent of an investment to be deducted by the investor from his or her income in the year of the investment.

 The announcement of Schumer's proposed amendment comes just days after the New York State Senate approved a 25 percent tax credit that will offer financial incentives for live theatrical productions to originate in New York State.
 Read about the legislation here.